Seeds of Clarity

 Maybe I don’t need all the answers right now.

-Perhaps being honest begins with admitting that I don’t always know.
+Perhaps honesty begins with admitting

 The Seed That Changed Everything

-Because thoughts shape everything.
+Thoughts shape everything.

-They become feelings, and those feelings shape our choices, which slowly build who we are.
+and those feelings shape our choices,

-If the mind is a garden, every thought is a seed.
+If the mind is a garden,

 Some grow wild.